5 Things You Should Know About the Upcoming Van Gogh Exhibit in Manila

 Entitled, Portrait of Dr. Gachet, this painting by Van Gogh was sold for a whopping 82.5 Million USD in 1990, which would amount to 158 Million USD today.
 Dr. Paul Gachet was a close confidant of the painter during his stay in Auvers-sur-Oise, a small suburb northwest of Paris, France.
 The Dutch painter had a relatively solitary life, spending his final days under the care of Dr. Gachet.
 After a long tortuous battle with mental illness, Van Gogh took his own life.

-4/5 Not the first digital interpretation
+4/5 Not the first digital interpretation to hit Manila

 5/5 Von Gogh is alive in the Philippines

 The Bonifacio Art Foundation and One Bonifacio High Street, together with Globe, bring "Van Gogh Alive" to Metro Manila.
 Here, visitors will be able to experience an immersive digital art exhibition.
 With classical musical scoring and large digital superimpositions of the artist's greatest works, Van Gogh Alive is a contemporary way to enjoy the Dutch painter's oeuvre.
 Visitors can expect a thrilling display of over 3,000 images will will transform every surface – walls, columns, ceilings and even floors.

 Van Gogh Alive will welcome guests form October 26 - December 8, 2019.
 To know more and book tickets to visit, log on to: vangoghalive.ph.